 Students who are new to the State of Florida and are entering Grades 9 -11 must take state required assessments.
 Following registration in the Santa Rosa County School District, these students' transcripts will be reviewed.
 Based on assessment scores as well as their grades in reading, writing, mathematics, and science, a determination will be made as to whether any remediation will be necessary.
 As delineated in the district K-12 Comprehensive Research-based Reading Plan, students in Grade 9 and above with no FCAT (2.0) scores should be administered a grade-level fluency screen and the Scholastic Reading Inventory or the Florida Assessment for Instruction in Reading (FAIR), if available, to determine if they have reading difficulties.
 Students scoring below grade level on the Scholastic Reading Inventory and/or FAIR, if available, whose standardized tests are below the 75th percentile will be considered for reading intervention.
 However, fluency text reading efficiency will be the primary criteria used for deciding the level of intensity in course placement.
-When FAIR scores are available, FAIR Maze assessment will be used to determine fluency text reading efficiency based on targets delineated in the district's approved K-12 Comprehensive Research-based Reading Plan.
+When FAIR scores are available, FAIR Maze assessment will be used to determine fluency text reading efficiency based on targets delineated in the district's approved K-12

+Comprehensive Research-based Reading Plan.
 Students entering the 12th grade and are new to the state in Grade 12 are not required to take the Grade 10 FCAT (2.0) Reading if they are able to document approved concordant scores on the SAT or ACT to fulfill graduation requirements.
-A transfer student will take Florida's EOC assessments in Algebra 1, Geometry, and Biology 1 under all circumstances and must pass the EOC in order to earn credit in the course.
-An exception exists if the transfer student passed a statewide, standardized EOC assessment in that course, if administered by the transferring school, or achieved a passing score on the high school statewide assessment required by the state from which the student transferred.
-F.S.
-6A-1.09941
+A transfer student (another state, private school, or home education program) whose transcript shows a credit in Algebra I, Geometry, Biology or U. S. History will be accepted at face value (awarded credit).
+However, the Algebra I course requires successfully passing of a state assessment for graduation purposes.
+In order to graduate, a transfer student must have passed an out-of-state subject assessment; or passed an out-of-state mathematics assessment; or earned a comparative score (97) on the PERT math assessment or the student may choose to take the Algebra I EOC.

-Students who do not meet the minimum performance expectations defined by the Commissioner of Education for the statewide assessment tests in must continue to be provided with remedial or supplemental instruction until the expectations are met or the student graduates from high school or is not subject to compulsory school attendance.
+Students who do not meet the minimum performance expectations defined by the Commissioner of Education for the statewide assessment tests must continue to be provided with remedial or supplemental instruction until the expectations are met or the student graduates from high school or is not subject to compulsory school attendance.
 Upon subsequent evaluation, if the documented deficiency has not been remediated in accordance with the Progress Monitoring Plan (PMP), the student may be retained.